Nikhil4002-50-82/Quiz-2k25/README.md

 # QuizMaster-2k25

-**QuizMaster-2k25** is a full-stack web application designed for educational institutions to manage, conduct, and evaluate quizzes online.
-Teachers can create and manage quizzes, while students can take quizzes, track performance, and receive instant feedback.
+**QuizMaster-2k25** is a full-stack web application designed to streamline quiz management and evaluation in educational institutions.
+It empowers faculty to create and manage quizzes and offers students a centralized platform to take quizzes, track performance, and get instant feedback.

 > Built with React, Supabase, and TailwindCSS